-I recently travelled with my partner Lyn through Europe for several weeks, stopping off in Singapore for a few days on the way back to New Zealand.
+I recently travelled with my partner Lyn through Europe on a river cruise for several weeks, stopping off in Singapore for a few days on the way home to New Zealand.

 Five Reasons Why I Ditched My DSLR For My Smartphone Camera

 Reason number 1 – size and weight: The smartphone is a convenient size and it is lightweight.
 Instead of having the D5100 (only about 830gms with 18-55 lens) slung around, and digging into, my neck for hours on end in the heat, the smartphone just slid into a pocket when not in use and I was hard pressed to even know it was there.

 Reason number 2 – integration with social media: I posted every day to my Facebook profile while travelling so it was very convenient to be able to do it from my phone and have each day’s snapshots immediately available.
 Also of course I was also able to back up my photos every time I connected to a wireless network – and there were always plenty of those available.
 This was so much easier than using the SD card to OTG to tablet setup that I had initially decided to use.

 Reason number 3 – using the camera in a crowd: We did a lot of day trips, many of which involved walking with a group of people moving together through other crowds of people in some of the tourist hotspots in Europe.
 Getting the smartphone out of a pocket to take a few photos was a breeze compared with trying to juggle a DSLR – albeit a compact one – with others bustling around you.

 Reason number 4 – acceptable image quality: I am not a travel photographer!
 I am a traveller who likes to take photos of overseas places I visit to trigger memories of those places when I return home.
 As such the quality of images off the smartphone is more than acceptable to not only trigger those memories, but also to post to social media.